ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Errors and other notifications also happen asynchronously on the Connection.
 It is not necessary for an application to handle all events; some events may have implementation-specific default handlers.
-The application should not assume that ignoring all events (e.g. errors) is always safe.
+The application should not assume that ignoring events (e.g. errors) is always safe.

 {{pre-establishment}}, {{establishment}}, {{sending}}, {{receiving}}, and
 {{termination}} describe the details of application interaction with Objects